Followers

 (near the site of Brooklyn's Verazano Bridge)

-The Royal Navy was able to isolate New York from the sea and render its port useless.
+The Royal Navy isolated New York from the sea and rendered its port useless.
 The port gave the city its strategic importance as New York in the 18th century was not the largest American city.
-The Royal Navy provided reconnaissance, naval gunfire, and transport for a succession of landings at Staten island, Gravesend, Kips Bay, and Westchester (Throgs Neck, Pelham, etc).
-British naval movements were used to confuse the Americans and threatened areas General Howe had no intention of attacking.
+The Royal Navy provided reconnaissance, naval gunfire, and transport for a succession of landings at Staten Island, Gravesend, Kips Bay, and Westchester (Throgs Neck, Pelham, etc).
+British naval movements confused the Americans and threatened areas.
+General Howe had no intention of attacking.
 As importantly, it restricted General Washington's ability to move troops and forced him to try to defend more land than he had soldiers and guns to cover.
-Surprise, maneuver, and firepower are critical multipliers in any conflict but even nicer when you have overwhelming forces as well!
-As discussed in The Patriot Spy, only extremely unfavorable winds and tides prevented the other Howe (Admiral Sir Richard, William's brother, and naval force commander) from enveloping Washington's forces on Long Island who huddled in a desperate defensive position on Brooklyn Heights.
+Surprise, maneuver, and firepower are critical multipliers in any conflict, but they are even nicer when you have overwhelming forces as well!
+As discussed in The Patriot Spy, only extremely unfavorable winds and tides prevented the other Howe (Admiral Sir Richard, William's brother, and naval force commander) from enveloping Washington's forces on Long Island, who huddled in a desperate defensive position on Brooklyn Heights.
 Had the conditions been right, Howe's fleet could have bombarded Washington from the rear and coupled with the army besieging Washington's front, forced surrender in the summer of 1776.
 Would the loss of George Washington and a large chunk of the Continental Army have ended the war then and there to Britain's advantage?
 Well, that's the subject of another blog.

 1 comment: